... Skip to main content

-One moment you’re a professional managing clients, finances or corporate matters — the next you’re staring down an accusation for fraud over $5,000.
-In Toronto, Ontario, this allegation is serious, life-changing and must be handled by expert criminal defence.
-At Daniel Brown Law LLP, we defend complex fraud cases and protect your future.
-For many professionals in Toronto, the shock and consequences of a fraud charge are devastatingly real.
-When facing an allegation this serious, securing the immediate help of a skilled Toronto Criminal Lawyer for fraud defence is non-negotiable.
-The legal process that follows is complex, and the stakes are incredibly high.
+One moment you're a professional managing clients, finances, or corporate matters — the next you're facing an allegation of fraud over $5,000.
+In Toronto, this charge is serious and requires expert criminal defence.
+At Daniel Brown Law LLP, we defend complex fraud cases.
+When facing an allegation this serious, securing the help of an experienced Toronto criminal lawyer is not optional.
+The legal process that follows is demanding, and the stakes are high.

 Understanding a Fraud Over $5,000 Charge in Ontario

-This isn’t just a “white-collar” label — it’s a charge that carries the same hard consequences as serious violent offences in terms of records, employment risk, licensing impact and travel restrictions.
+This isn't a white-collar label that carries less weight.
+A fraud charge brings the same hard consequences as serious violent offences: criminal record, employment risk, licensing impact, and travel restrictions.

 Why Early Legal Engagement Matters

-The first 24–48 hours after an investigation begins are critical.
+The first 24 to 48 hours after an investigation begins are often determinative.
 At Daniel Brown Law, we move fast to:

-Secure your rights — including Charter protections under sections 8 (search & seizure) and 11(b) (unreasonable delay).
+• Secure your Charter rights — including protections under s.
+8 (search and seizure) and s.
+11(b) (unreasonable delay)

-Preserve crucial evidence — financial records, emails, electronic data can vanish or be misrepresented.
+• Preserve evidence — financial records, emails, and electronic data can disappear or be misrepresented early

-An arrest is the beginning of the legal process, not the end.
-A skilled defence lawyer has several powerful avenues to challenge the prosecution’s case, protect your rights, and secure your future.
+An arrest is the start of the legal process, not the end.
+A skilled defence lawyer has several avenues to challenge the Crown's case.

 Strategy 1: Challenging the Investigation and Procedure

-Charter Violations: Searches of electronic devices conducted without a proper search warrant can violate your rights against unreasonable search and seizure under section 8 of the Canadian Charter of Rights and Freedoms.
-Evidence obtained unlawfully can be excluded from trial.
+Charter violations: Searches of electronic devices without a proper warrant can violate your rights under s.
+8 of the Charter.
+Evidence obtained unlawfully can be excluded at trial.

-Unreasonable Delay: Your right to be tried within a reasonable time is protected by section 11(b) of the Charter.
-Excessive delay due to Crown or police inaction can lead to a judge “staying” the charges.
+Unreasonable delay: Your right to be tried within a reasonable time is protected by s.
+11(b).
+Excessive delays caused by Crown or police inaction can result in a stay of proceedings.

-Improper Disclosure: The Crown has a constitutional obligation to provide the defence with all relevant information.
-Failing to provide disclosure in a meaningful, searchable format, as required by cases like R v Dunn, can violate an accused person’s right to make a full answer and defence.
+Disclosure failures: The Crown must provide all relevant information to the defence.
+Failing to produce disclosure in a meaningful, searchable format — as required under cases like R v Dunn — can breach your right to make a full answer and defence.

 Strategy 2: Attacking the Crown's Evidence

-Inadmissible Bank Records: Under section 29 of the Canada Evidence Act, copies of bank records are inadmissible unless accompanied by a specific affidavit from a bank employee swearing the records were made in the “usual and ordinary course of business”.
-Without this technical requirement being met, crucial records may be excluded.
+Inadmissible bank records: Under s.
+29 of the Canada Evidence Act, copies of bank records are inadmissible unless accompanied by a specific affidavit from a bank employee confirming the records were made in the usual and ordinary course of business.
+Without that, the records may be excluded.

-The most powerful defence strategy involves challenging the most critical element: the mens rea, or the guilty mind.
-The Crown must prove, beyond a reasonable doubt, that you had subjective knowledge of the dishonesty and an intent to cause deprivation.
+The most powerful defence is often attacking the mens rea.
+The Crown must prove beyond a reasonable doubt that you had subjective knowledge of dishonesty and intended to cause deprivation.

-Distinguishing Fraud from Business Failure: Canadian law differentiates criminal fraud from “mere negligent misrepresentation” or sloppy business practices.
-Scrambling to save a crumbling business does not automatically equal criminal fraud.
+Fraud vs. business failure: Canadian law distinguishes criminal fraud from negligent misrepresentation or poor business judgment.
+Scrambling to save a failing business does not automatically constitute fraud.

 How Our Team Defends Fraud Allegations